simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 - If a starting screen is specified with --menu/--all/--bs/--is/--register on the command line, it starts there.

+From the starting screen you can press `LEFT` or `ESC` to navigate back to the menu screen.

 ## Menu screen

-The top-most screen. hledger-ui does not show this screen at startup, but you can press LEFT to navigate to it.
+The top-most screen.
 From here you can navigate to three accounts screens:

 ## All accounts screen

-This screen shows all accounts (possibly filtered by a query), and their current balances.
+This screen shows all accounts (possibly filtered by a query), and their end balances on the date shown in the title bar (or their balance changes in the period shown in the title bar, toggleable with `H`).
 It is like the `hledger balance` command.

 ## Balance sheet accounts screen

 This screen shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
-It always shows historical end balances on some date (not balance changes).
+It always shows end balances.
 It is like the `hledger balancesheetequity` command.

 ## Income statement accounts screen

 This screen shows revenue and expense accounts.
-It always shows balance changes in some period (not end balances).
+It always shows balance changes.
 It is like the `hledger incomestatement` command.

 All of these accounts screens work in much the same way: